 Influencers come in a variety of audience sizes, but they supply a built-in understanding of a persona’s interests and even potentially their values.
 So, in a way, the influencer has done some of the work connecting to a target audience that your brand requires, and they serve as a delivery of brand information or a lesson learned in shaping your strategy.

 Overall, this information will prove invaluable to you in determining where you should focus your efforts in contacting potential clients and customers.

-If you don’t quite know how to go about building their newsfeed, a good place to start would be looking at the affinities and interests you added to your persona template.
+If you don’t quite know how to go about seeding your brand into a customer’s daily scroll of social, a good place to start would be looking at the affinities and interests you added to your persona template.

-Now that your buyer persona is starting to take shape, let’s get to know them a little!
+Now that your buyer persona is starting to take shape, let’s get to know their pleasures and pain points.
 What are their goals that your business is positioned to help them achieve?
 By extension, what obstacles frustrate their efforts to achieve this goal?
 This is a good time to think about their motivations and give them a bit more personality.

 Collecting all the data you need to build well-defined buyer personas can be a difficult and time-consuming task.
-But in the age of digital it doesn’t have to be.
-And that’s great news, because the benefits of a buyer persona are even more important on social media and digital.
+But in the age of digital, it doesn’t have to be.
+And that’s great news, because the benefits of a buyer persona are even closer to helping your brand on social media and digital.
 The trick is to collect your audience data in one place and to use this comprehensive view to segment that audience into personas you can reach out to.